George L. San Jose: Career

-SJ Public Relations Inc.

-San Jose founded SJ Public Relations in 1990, which specialized in Financial and Insurance services, consumer marketing, crisis and issues management, healthcare, and multicultural communications.
-Over the years, San Jose has worked with a number of clients as a part of SJ Public Relations, including Allstate, American Family Insurance, Gift of Hope Organ & Tissue Network, The National Pork Board, Sara Lee, and Sears Roebuck, among others.

-Synergage Inc.

-In 2006 San Jose established Synergage as a separate experiential marketing agency, in 2020 he sold the agency to his son Alex L. San Jose who morphed it into a performance-driven marketing agency specializing in mining and converting complex consumer insights into actionable and measurable growth strategies.

-The agency works seamlessly with SJG and leads with in-depth consumer research and data-driven planning to develop, execute, and measure lead generation and customer acquisition marketing campaigns across all media channels.

 Advertising techniques

 In his advertising, San Jose employed a consumer-centric approach rooted in dramatic realism, tapping into both the aspirational and rational sides of consumers to build brand equity.
 He believed in identifying Global Truths—universal aspects of daily life—and positioning products and services through warmth, shared emotions, and relatable experiences.
 His advertising style is grounded in a deep understanding of the diverse cultural nuances that shape U.S. and Latin American consumers: rooted in truths and core values and using simple, strong, and instinctive imagery that connects with consumers’ hearts and minds.
 San Jose keeps a hanging folder in his credenza drawer with slips of paper, each containing ideas and inspirational thoughts drawn from everyday situations.
 He often refers to this collection as a source of inspiration when conceptualizing new creative ideas.
 In 2009, San Jose developed the Cultural Convergent Marketing Solutions Model to help create more effective communication strategies that resonate with the shared connection points across all segments of the diverse U.S. population.